-The 20 Most Essential Game of Thrones Episodes
+The 30 Most Essential Game of Thrones Episodes

 Season 2, Episode 6

-After a first watch, it may seem as though nothing of great significance occurs in this episode.
-However, there are several moments that set up major events in the series.
-North of the Wall, Jon's hesitation to kill Ygritte separates him from his fellow Night's Watch brothers, a mistake that eventually leads to his immersion into the Wilding camp.
-Meanwhile, Tyrion stirs up the bad blood between himself and Cersei by sending her daughter Myrcella to Dorne and Jaqen H'ghar continues to use his mystical powers to help Arya.
-Finally, there's the Ironborn takeover of Winterfell, which brings about some of the season's most direct foreshadowing: "Gods help you Theon Greyjoy, now you are truly lost."
+After an initial watch, it may seem as though nothing of great significance occurs in this episode.
+However, several moments set up major events in the series.
+North of the Wall, Jon’s hesitation to kill Ygritte separates him from his fellow Night’s Watch brothers, a mistake that eventually leads to his immersion into the Wilding camp.
+Meanwhile, Tyrion stirs up the bad blood between himself and Cersei by sending her daughter Myrcella to Dorne and Jaqen H’ghar continues to use his mystical powers to help Arya.
+Finally, there’s the Ironborn takeover of Winterfell, which brings about some of the season’s most direct foreshadowing: “Gods help you Theon Greyjoy, now you are truly lost.”

 Blackwater